Halligalli72/Demos.WebformsMVP/README.md

-# Demos.WebformsMVP: Demonstrerar MVP pattern med ASP.Net Web Forms
+# Demos.WebformsMVP: Demonstrates the MVP pattern applied in a legacy ASP.Net Web Forms application

-Exemplet demonstrerar hur ett MVP pattern (Model-View-Presenter) kan appliceras i ett gammalt ASP.Net Web Forms webbprojekt.
+The solution demonstrates how a MVP pattern (Model-View-Presenter) can be applied to an old ASP.Net Web Forms web project.
-På detta sätt blir koden mer strukturerad, får bättre testbarhet och förbereds för framtida byte av vymotor.
+This way, the code get a better structure, gets more testable and will be prepared for another view engine than ASP.Net Web Forms.

-Komma igång:
+Get started:
-1. Installera SQL Server Express (instans: .\SQLEXPRESS)
+1. Install SQL Server Express (instance: .\SQLEXPRESS)
-2. Skapa en tom databas som heter 'WebformsMVPDemo' (samma som namnet i web.config)
+2. Create an empty database named 'WebformsMVPDemo' (same as Database property in web.config)
-3. Kör scripten under 'Demos.WebformsMVP.DataAccess\Database' i SQL Server Management Studio för att skapa tabeller och fylla med data.
+3. Run the sql scripts in 'Demos.WebformsMVP.DataAccess\Database' with SQL Server Management Studio to create tables and fill then with sample data.
-4. Bygg solution och kör enhetstesterna.
+4. Build the solution and run the unit tests.
-5. Sätt projektet 'Demos.WebformsMVP.WebUI' som startup och starta debug.
+5. Set the project 'Demos.WebformsMVP.WebUI' as startup project and start debug.

-Kontrollera innehållet i databasen med följande SQL:
+Inspect the database content with the following SQL queries:
 * SELECT * FROM UserProfile
 * SELECT * FROM Activity
 * SELECT * FROM ActivityType

-Hur dependency injection (DI) är uppsatt i webbapplikationen (ASP.NET Web Forms):
+How dependency injection (DI) is configured in the web application (ASP.NET Web Forms):
-* AutoFac används som DI ramverk.
-Sedan används även Autofac.Web för att integrera med ASP.NET Web Forms.
+* AutoFac is used as DI framework.
+Also Autofac.Web is used to integrate better with ASP.NET Web Forms.
-* DI konfigureras i "global.asax.cs"
+* DI is configured in "global.asax.cs"
-* Alla Web Forms vyer ärver från "BasePage.cs", där applikationstjänsterna injectas m h a AutoFac attributet [InjectProperties]
+* All Web Forms views can inherit from base class "BasePage.cs", where the application services are injected with the AutoFac attribute [InjectProperties]